Artificial intelligence (AI) is no longer technology that’s only feasible in the future. It’s here now — and it’s being used with impressive results.

 As more funds pour into this relatively young industry, we’re sure to see new and better applications for AI within the business and fundraising spaces.

-Kayla Matthews writes about fundraising and technology for sites like Nonprofit Hub and Volunteer Match.
-Read more posts by Kayla on her on her tech website, ProductivityBytes.com.
+Kayla Matthews is a staff writer at WriterZone and a blogger, who writes about fundraising and technology for sites like Nonprofit Hub and Volunteer Match.
+Read more posts by Kayla on her tech website, ProductivityBytes.com.